10 Things I've Learned About Grief

 2. Suppressing, avoiding or distracting ourselves from grief postpones our pain and slows down our healing process.

-So how do we feel our grief in a safe way?
-Our Emotional healing retreats are an ideal way to enter into the feelings we've avoided.
-At our retreats participants are surrounded by support, safety and a process that encourages feeling feelings.
-As we move through our grief, it changes, and we change.
-We feel better, lighter, freer.
+So how do we safely feel our grief?
+Our emotional healing retreats are an ideal way to enter into the feelings we've avoided.
+At our retreats, participants first experience a depth of loving connection, so they can face the pain they are holding back.
+They experience support, safety, and a step-by-step process that encourages and supports emotions.

 Pushing down the pain of grief (or any feeling) reduces the amount of awareness and life energy we consciously have.
 Suppression makes our world smaller!

-We become less aware and have fewer options.
-Suppression is, at best, a temporary option.
+Suppression is, at best, a temporary solution.
 The problem is that most of us have unconsciously suppressed so much feeling in our bodies that we have forgotten what freedom feels like.
-We carry the weight of these feelings around with us, as excess physical weight yes, but especially as a kind of novocaine to life.
+We live in our heads and abandon our bodies.

 So what's the "good stuff" we've suppressed?
 It depends on the emotion suppressed of course.
 (For more on specific emotions start with this page) With grief it's joy, sensitivity, fluidity (the water element, related to tears) and groundedness.